-Upon admission to the School of Nursing a student must submit to the School of Nursing as directed by the Records Specialist,
+Upon admission to the School of Nursing a student must submit to the Records Specialist the following:

-- A completed health physical form documenting a recent physical examination (within the last 4 months).
-A copy of a physical exam (within the last four months) from places of employment, military, etc. can be submitted. - Tuberculin (TB) testing is to be done YEARLY.
+- I. A completed health physical form documenting a recent physical examination (within the last four months).
+A copy of a physical exam (within the last four months) from places of employment, military, etc. can be submitted. - II.
+Tuberculin (TB) testing is to be done YEARLY.
 Initially, proof of a two-step Mantoux is required.
 Once the two step Mantoux is documented, all subsequent yearly testing need be only a single step Mantoux unless one of the following exceptions apply: - If students have a positive Mantoux, they will need to provide results of a chest x-ray upon admission and sign an annual follow up form found in the orientation packet.
-(Appendix B) - o If students have had BCG vaccine, they must have a single TB test plus a chest x-ray. - Submit a document verifying the dates when the student received the following immunizations: Measles, Mumps, Rubella (MMR), Varicella, Hepatitis B, and Tdap (Tetanus-Diptheria-Pertusis) vaccinations.
-In the event that the student does not have the dates for these immunizations or had the specific disease, the student may have blood drawn for titers.
+(Appendix B) - If students have had BCG vaccine, they must have a single TB test plus a chest x-ray. - III.
+Submit a document verifying the dates when the student received the following immunizations: Measles, Mumps, Rubella (MMR), Varicella, Hepatitis B, and Tdap (Tetanus-Diptheria-Pertusis) vaccinations.
+If the student does not have the dates for these immunizations or had the specific disease, the student may have blood drawn for titers.
 Contact the Records Specialist before having titers drawn.
 It is the student's responsibility to have the Tdap updated if a booster is required while in the nursing program.

-- Submit a copy of student's COVID Vaccination card or health exemption - Submit a copy of the student's current American Heart Association BLS (Basic Life Support for the Provider) CPR certification/recertification. - Annual Flu immunization will be required during the appropriate season.
-Watch your e-mails for deadline. - Yearly background check (See Background Check Policy) - Yearly drug screening is required for all students.
+- Submit a copy of the student's current American Heart Association BLS (Basic Life Support for the Provider) CPR certification/recertification. - Annual Flu immunization will be required during the appropriate season. - Yearly background check (See Background Check Policy) - Yearly drug screening is required for all students.
 (See Drug Screening Policy) - Proof of health insurance. - Other requirements may be added as stipulated by contracting agencies.